 Why Does My Toilet Keep Running?

-When a toilet starts running and doesn’t stop after the normal flush cycle, people often stare blankly at the tank wondering what the problem is, or jiggle the flush valve to see if that fixes anything.
+When a toilet won't stop running after the normal flush cycle, people often stare blankly at the tank wondering what the problem is, or jiggle the flush valve to see if that fixes anything.
 While those solutions won’t do you any good, there are a few simple things you can do to fix a running toilet.
 The first step is to determine the cause, and then you can act accordingly to stop the toilet from running.

-Toilets that keep running may have one of the following problems:
+Toilets that won't stop running may have one of the following problems:

 - The float height needs to be adjusted